Large-Format Printing for Restaurants and Bars

 - Consistent fonts: Restaurants and bars should have one to two signature fonts used across all text materials, from menus to vehicle wraps down to restaurant logos.

-8. Illicit a Response
+8. Elicit a Response

 Finally, large-format printing should be action-oriented and experiential.
 Use window graphics, signage and even tabletop materials to ask questions, provide suggestions or lend patrons reassurance — that is, create two-way moments between your graphics and your patrons.
 The food industry’s options to elicit a direct consumer response are limitless but include: